WASTING TIME ON THE INTERNET

 Unauthorized Downloads

-that have slowed down or started to malfunction due to user initiated downloads
+computers that have slowed down or started to malfunction due to user initiated

-of software.
-Users download screensavers and assorted utilities claiming to
+downloads of software.
+Users download screensavers and assorted utilities

 5)